deepesdl/deepesdl-doc/docs/design/xcube-toolkit.md

 so users can retrieve vector datasets and rasterized vector data sources as gridded ARDCs.
-Other data stores that are needed by DeepESDL Projects will be added as required by specific use cases.
+Other data stores that are needed by DeepESDL Projects will be added as required by specific use cases during the project.

 The **xcube Python API** provides various high-level functions for data analysis that operate on ARDCs and comprises programmatical access to all other xcube Components mentioned above.
-Users will utilize the Python API from their own programs, scripts, JNBs, or from user code executed in the xcube ARDC Generator.
+Users call the Python API from their own programs, scripts, JNBs, or from user code executed in the xcube ARDC Generator.
-For DeepESDL, we will add generic functions to the Python API to support ML using the ARDCs (see [ML Toolkit](ml-toolkit.md)), as well as new use case specific functions as desired in the different DeepESDL Projects.
+During the project, generic functions will be added to the Python API to support ML using the ARDCs (see [ML Toolkit](ml-toolkit.md)), as well as new use case specific functions as desired in the different DeepESDL Projects.